nest-desktop/nest-desktop/docs/developer/user-doc.rst

 **Publication: Push to ReadTheDocs**

-It automatically builds docs for master for each push commits to master.
+The documentation files for the main branch are automatically rebuilt (and updated) each time a push is made to the repository.
-Docs for other version depends on GitHub tags.
+The docs for other versions depend on the GitHub tags.